 Please enjoy reading the history and information we have put here to share with you and if you have any questions, feel free to contact us.
 Daniel's beloved daughter, Jemima, and her husband, Flanders Callaway, are buried here also.

-There is a great need to upgrade the burial site and make it a more fitting memorial to one of our nation's most beloved heroes.
+Daniel would be happy that people visit the cemetery daily and there are visitors from all over the globe.
+It is only right that we try to make it a more fitting memorial to one of our nation's most beloved heroes.
 The Friends of Daniel Boone's Burial Site in Missouri was founded for that reason.

 Your help, no matter how small, is much appreciated.

-The background of the image at the top of this page is from a photo taken of a small horn powder flask which was made by Daniel Boone.
+The background of the image at the top of this page is from a photo taken of a small horn powder flask which is said to have been made by Daniel Boone.
 He carved his name and the date of 1818.
 The oval inset of Daniel Boone is from a painting of him at the age of 85.